EqualifyEverything/equalify/README.md

 Any site can be added to Equalify.

-The app currently supports two integrations: [Little Forrest](https://littleforest.co.uk/feature/web-accessibility/), a free WCAG 2.1 scan, and the popular [WAVE scan](https://wave.webaim.org/).
+Two integrations are supported: [Little Forrest](https://littleforest.co.uk/feature/web-accessibility/), a free WCAG 2.1 scan, and the popular [WAVE scan](https://wave.webaim.org/).

 After selecting an integration, import a site.